-Te Urewera Treks is committed to operating sustainably - environmentally, culturally, socially, and financially.
+Te Urewera Treks is committed to operating with a quadruple bottom line - Planet (Taiao), People, Prosperity and Purpose (Spiritual, Metaphysical)

-We are committed to continuously improving the way we operate to ensure you have the best possible trekking experience with us.
+We are committed to continuously improving the way we operate to ensure you have the best possible experience.

 Our operational principles are underpinned by the Maori concepts of kaitiakitanga and manaakitanga.